Vasantha-Meghana/travel-bucket-memory-book/README.md

 [Watch Demo](./assets/video.mp4)

-*Click on the image to watch the video demonstrating the app’s functionality.*
+*Click on "Watch Demo" and download the raw file, to watch the video demonstrating the app’s functionality.*

 ## Built With